 Now that you know the causes of bedbugs, how do you get rid of them?

 The best thing you can do if you get a bedbug infestation is to start cleaning right away.

 Look for blood stains and bed bug excrements on your sheets and bedding, including your mattress.
-You’ll have to wash everything in the house and dry on a high setting for at least thirty minutes.
-For items like stuffed animals that can’t be washed, they should either be thrown away or dried for thirty minutes on high.
+You’ll have to wash everything in the house and dry it on a high setting for at least thirty minutes.
+For items like stuffed animals that can’t be passed, they should be thrown away or dried for thirty minutes on high.

 Cover your box spring and mattress to seal in bugs and keep new ones out.
-You’ll need to leave it sealed for at least a year to prevent another infestation.
+You’ll need to leave it closed for at least a year to prevent another infestation.

 Lastly, you’ll need to call a professional.
 Only a professional bug exterminator can protect your home against future breakouts.
-If you have a bedbug problem, or if you have questions, contact us!
+If you have a bedbug problem or have questions, contact us!
 We can help.